 You may gain further insight into project management best practices, global e-business, global SEO, translation, localization and related topics by reviewing some previous blogs written by GPI:

 Please feel free to contact GPI at firstname.lastname@example.org with any questions about our translation services.
 Also let us know if you have any interesting blog topics you would like us to cover in future blogs.
 You may also request a complimentary Translation Quote for your projects as well.

 About the Author

 Mai Farouk Mohamed Nour (Mai Nour) is a native Arabic speaker who lives in Cairo, Egypt.
 She is a senior copywriter, translator and reviewer with great passion for translation and creative writing in English and Arabic.
 Mai obtained her B.A. degree in English Language and Literature from Faculty of Alsun, Ain Shams University.
-She has a well-rounded experience exceeding nine years in copywriting and translation working with various companies throughout the Middle East.
+She has a well-rounded experience exceeding nine years in copy writing and translation working with various companies throughout the Middle East.
 Her primary translation and writing focus has been on the subjects of legal, technical, hospitality, localization and general marketing, and has significant experience translating legal and marketing projects and HR and literary books.
 For her, translation is more than a career, it is a mission.
-When Mai is not working she enjoys travelling, reading, coloring, and going to the movies.More Content by Mai Farouk Mohamed Nour
+When Mai is not working she enjoys traveling, reading, coloring, and going to the movies.More Content by Mai Farouk Mohamed Nour